jlp-io/gamesglobal-assessment/README.md

 Getting started with the Backend
 1) Open terminal
 2) cd backend
+3) dotnet ef migrations add InitialCreate —-context AppDbContext
+4) dotnet ef database update —-context AppDbContext
-3) dotnet run --launch-profile https
+5)  dotnet run --launch-profile https
-4) Check if the backend is live by loading the URL https://localhost:7126/swagger/index.html in your browser
+6) Check if the backend is live by loading the URL https://localhost:7126/swagger/index.html in your browser

 Getting started with the Frontend
 1) Open new terminal window